Policies Targeting Existing Buildings

 Incentives

-The city’s Transit-Oriented Development plan (TOD) awards bonuses to projects that receive LEED Silver or equivalent standard, and/or have at least 25% of the development’s energy needs generated on-site.
+The city’s Unified Development Ordinance awards development bonuses to projects that receive LEED certification or meet an equivalent standard.

 Commercial and multifamily benchmarking